Estimated reading time: 5 minutes

 Having repair skills isn’t the only part of being a good HVAC technician.
-You also need to be able to diagnosis and troubleshoot issues.
+You also need to be able to diagnose and troubleshoot issues.
 The employer will always have a need for someone with good diagnostic skills.

 4. Soft Skills

 While the skills above are great to list, aside from certifications they won’t really set you apart from other applicants.
-That’s why you need to list soft skills that other applicants may not think of putting on their resume.
+That’s why you need to list soft skills that other applicants may not think of putting on their resumes.

 Highlight skills that make you unique such as communication, organizational skills, and attitude.